Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ---
-Title: 'Bitwise Operators'
+Title: "Bitwise Operators"
-Description: 'C++ supports different types of bitwise operators that can perform operations on integers at bit-level.'
+Description: "C++ supports different types of bitwise operators that can perform operations on integers at bit-level."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Binary'
+  - "Binary"
-  - 'Logical'
+  - "Logical"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 C++ supports different types of **bitwise operators** that can perform operations on integers at bit-level.
 Supported types of bitwise operators include: